Rockland County Restraining Order Lawyer

-When a Criminal Court Could Issue a Restraining Order
+When May a Criminal Court Could Issue a Restraining Order?

-A protective order may be born out of any criminal accusation, but usually is the result of an accusation of a violent crime.
-Common examples of crimes that give rise to protective orders can include:
+A protective order may be born out of any criminal accusation, but usually is the result of an accusation of a violent offense.
+Some common examples of crimes that give rise to protective orders can include:

 - Forcible touching or other sex crimes

 In situations where the criminal accusations involve domestic violence, the prosecutor may make a motion on their own to ask for the protective order.
 In other cases, the court usually asks the alleged victim if they want to apply for the order.
 Once a complaining witness seeks a restraining order from the court, what happens with that order is largely out of their hands.
 There is no mechanism under the law for the complaining witness to rescind their request or otherwise cancel an order.